skyajal/rpi4-docker/omv-steps.md

 Add a new bridge interface that uses eth0.
 Reboot after making the changes.
 See the steps below:
 - Install docker from omv-extras.
 - Install kvm plugin from omv-extras.
-  - Add your user to libvirt group.
+  - Add your user to libvirt and kvm group.
 This will eliminate the need for sudo.
   - Optional: install virt-manager on a client machine to manage kvm.
 ***
 STOP! - Current documentation below is incomplete and still a work in progress.
 Basic notes have been recorded only.